 - Adopters will not use pets for breeding, for blood sports, for research, for food, for an attack or guard dog

-- Adopters must not have sexually mature unaltered pets in the household, may not be adopting for another person, must live in a residence where pets are allowed, and may not have a history of animal abuse or neglect
+- Adopters must not have sexually mature unaltered pets in the household, may not adopt for another person, must live in a residence where pets are allowed, and may not have a history of animal abuse or neglect